 The app’s many uses mean that it can also be used for artmaking, keeping portfolios, creating templates, or pre-recording demonstrations.

 Several Expanding The Frame units incorporated an element of digital artmaking.
-For example, students used Explain Everything to create typography for their Persuasive Posters, and used drawing apps like Bamboo to create Digital Mosaics.
+For example, students used Explain Everything to create typography for their Persuasive Posters, and used drawing apps like Procreate to make Digital Landscapes.